Maskeva/mai/README.md

-# myarchinstall
+# my Archlinux installation script
-ArchLinux installation script for private use
+For Private use

 ## Star History